afarber/OpenMapView/docs/ARCHITECTURE.md

 ---

-## The Advantage
+## The Advantages

+OpenMapView offers several key advantages over the reference implementation:

+### 1. Simpler Architecture

-OpenMapView's single-class approach is **simpler** than Google's two-class pattern:
+OpenMapView's single-class approach is **simpler** than the two-class pattern:

 ### Google Maps (complex)